As I stated in my July 12, 2010 post ("ECRI WLI Growth History"):

 (click on charts to enlarge images)

-This next chart depicts, on a long-term basis, the WLI, Gr. through February 24:
+This last chart depicts, on a long-term basis, the WLI, Gr.:

 The Special Note summarizes my overall thoughts about our economic situation